robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 There is a good chance that they opted-in for another framework which can be very effectively summarised in this brief question below:

-> Are we sure that we wish to let ALL kids growing up, also those who are easily prone to drowning in an arm's deep of water, in such a way they can reach the age for which their decisions can seriously impact others?
+> Are we sure that we wish to let ALL kids grow up, also those who are easily prone to drowning in an arm's deep of water, in such a way they can reach the age for which their decisions can seriously impact others?

 Is this Sparta?
 Nope, it is Athenians debating about Spartan customs.
 It is not about social Darwinism or even worse Arianism.
 It is about the "*security-vs-freedom, first*" paradigm choice.
-But what's wrong in safety?
-It does not come for free but at the expence of freedom.
-Moreover, in the long run "*safety-first*" might fail to achieve also its main goal altogheter.
+But what's wrong with safety?
+It does not come for free but at the expense of freedom.
+Moreover, in the long run "*safety-first*" might also fail to achieve its main goal altogether.

 ---

 ### A black-swan event helps us to understand

 How many people would die in case a solar flare will wipe away our technology and we are not even able to take care of ourselves because trough "*safety-first*" principle we let the AI guide us completely?
-Something that cannot happen when "*freedom-first*" principle apply.
+Something that cannot happen when "*freedom-first*" principle applies.
 Or not in such wide and deep degree.

 [!CITE]
 The scenario you've presented is not a debate about technology itself, but about the philosophical underpinnings of our relationship with it.
 It highlights the potential danger of a society that has become so reliant on technology that it has outsourced its own capacity for survival.